KristiBischoff/Data_Visualization_with_SAS/README.md

 ### Bubble Plots

 First is a bubble plot of profit vs. sales for all clothing types by clothing niche (luxury, trendy, and vintage).
+Combining all clothing types makes it difficult to see a lot of the data points.
+Here, no colors are customized and the default is displayed.

 ![bubble_plot_11](Graphs_Plots/Bubble_Plot_11.png)

 Next, the data is subset to look only at tops profit vs. Sales.
+Customization to the bubbles includes transparency and color changes by niche category.

 ![bubble_plot_2](Graphs_Plots/Bubble_Plot_2.png)